For more specific instructions on how to use our signout app, Orah,

 Orah provides several benefits to students, families, and staff members:

-Students can submit a "pass" to leave campus overnight, to miss curfew, or to travel more than 30 miles in advance, similar to the Student Travel Permission Form we currently use.
-Their guardian(s) will get an email notification that the pass has been created, gives them all of the travel details and asks them to approve or to reject the request.
+Students can also submit a "pass" to leave campus overnight, to miss curfew, or to travel more than 30 miles in advance.
+Their guardian(s) will get an email notifying them that the pass has been created, giving them all of the travel details and asking them to endorse or to decline the request.
 (Students will do this pass even when it's a guardian picking them up.
-In that case, it will automatically be marked as approved/endorsed by a guardian and they won't receive an email notification for it.)
+You won't need to endorse those passes as the on-duty staff will check your ID against your student's guardian contact info.
+Students should not wait until they are at the CC office to create their passes for overnight, missing curfew, or 30+ miles travel passes.

 Employees will have a more accurate roster of which students have signed out to miss curfew or to be gone overnight, helping curfew check run more smoothly.
 Orah will also save administrative time as we cut out the phone call to guardians to confirm the students' travel plans.